hackclub/hackclub/workshops/find_bigfoot/README.md

 **On the way, you will:**

-- Learn how to do event handling and pop-up boxes in JavaScript.
+- Learn how to do event handling to create pop-up boxes in JavaScript.
 - Set a background image for a web page.
 - Directly set the coordinates of an element.
 - Most importantly, practice Googling so you can become an independent hacker.